I Get Ideas: Origin

 The music is a 1927 tango-canción (tango with lyrics) called "Adios, Muchachos", composed by Argentinian Julio César Sanders (often credited in the U.S. as "Lenny Sanders").
 The English lyric (which has nothing to do with the original Spanish lyric by Cesar Felipe Vedani) is by Dorcas Cochran, and was published in 1951.

 Notable recordings

-The most popular record of the song was by Tony Martin, recorded on April 16, 1951 by RCA Victor and issued as catalog number 20-4141 on the 45 and 78 rpm formats.
-The record first appeared on the Billboard magazine charts on May 25, 1951, lasting 30 weeks and peaking at number three.
+The most popular recording of the song was by Tony Martin, recorded on April 16, 1951, by RCA Victor and issued as catalog number 20-4141 in the 45 and 78 rpm formats.
+The record first appeared on the Billboard charts on May 25, 1951, lasting 30 weeks and peaking at number three.

-The recording by Louis Armstrong was recorded on July 24, 1951 and released by Decca Records as catalog number 27720.
-It first reached the Billboard magazine charts on August 24, 1951 and lasted 16 weeks on the chart, peaking at number 13.
-It was the flip side of "A Kiss to Build a Dream On."
+The recording by Louis Armstrong was recorded on July 24, 1951, and released by Decca Records as catalog number 27720.
+It first reached the Billboard charts on August 24, 1951, and lasted 16 weeks on the chart, peaking at number 13.
+It was the flip side of "A Kiss to Build a Dream On".

 The song was also recorded by Peggy Lee on May 16, 1951.
 It was released by Capitol Records as catalog number 1573.